99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 - copy is async

 Storage classes:
-can use lifecycle configurations or move between classes manually
 - general purpuse
   - frequently accessed data
   - low latency high throughput
-  - fot big data analytics, mobile gaming, contenti distribuition
+  - for big data analytics, mobile gaming, contenti distribuition
 - Standard-IA
   - For data that is less frequently accessed, but requires rapid access when needed
   - for disaster recovery / backups